 STIP/TIP revisions must be consistent with Pennsylvania's Transportation Performance Management (TPM) requirements, Pennsylvania's Long-Range Transportation Plan (LRTP), and the associated MPO's/RPO's LRTP.
 In addition, STIP/TIP revisions must support Pennsylvania's Transportation Performance Measures, the Transportation Asset Management Plan (TAMP), the Transit Asset Management (TAM) Plan, the Strategic Highway Safety Plan (SHSP) and Congestion Management Plan (CMP), as well as PennDOT's Connects policy.
-Over the years, Pennsylvania has utilized a comprehensive planning and programming process that focuses on collaboration between PennDOT, FHWA, FTA, and MPOs/RPOs at the county and regional levels.
-This approach will be applied to begin implementation of TPM and Performance Based Planning and Programming (PBPP).
+Over the years, Pennsylvania has utilized a comprehensive planning and programming process that focuses on collaboration between PennDOT, FHWA, FTA, MPOs/RPOs, and transit agencies at the county and regional levels.
+This approach will be applied to continue the implementation of TPM and Performance Based Planning and Programming (PBPP).
 PBPP is PennDOT's ongoing assessment, target setting, reporting and evaluation of performance data associated with the STIP/TIP investment decisions.
 This approach ensures that each dollar invested is being directed to meet strategic objectives and enhances the overall performance of the Commonwealth's transportation system.

-STIP/TIP revisions must correspond to the adopted provisions of the MPO's/RPO's Public Participation Plan (PPP).
-A PPP is a documented broad-based public involvement process that describes how the MPO/RPO will involve and engage the public in the transportation planning process to ensure that comments, concerns, or issues of the public and interested parties are identified and addressed in the development of transportation plans and programs.
+STIP/TIP revisions must correspond to the adopted provisions of the MPO's/RPO's Public Participation Plans (PPPs).
+A PPP is a documented broad-based public involvement process that describes how the MPO/RPO will involve and engage the public and interested parties in the transportation planning process to ensure that their comments, concerns, or issues are identified and addressed in the development of transportation plans and programs.
 A reasonable opportunity for public review and comment shall be provided for significant revisions to the STIP/TIP.

-All projects within a non-attainment or maintenance area will be screened for Air Quality significance.
-PennDOT will coordinate with regional MPOs/RPOs to screen Statewide Program projects for Air Quality significance.
+All projects within a nonattainment or maintenance area will be screened for Air Quality significance.
+PennDOT will coordinate with regional MPO/RPOs to screen Statewide Program projects for Air Quality significance.
 If a revision adds a project, deletes a project, or impacts the schedule or scope of work of an air quality significant project in a nonattainment or maintenance area, a new air quality conformity determination will be required if deemed appropriate by the PennDOT Air Quality Interagency Consultation Group (ICG).
 If a new conformity determination is deemed necessary, an amendment to the STIP and region's TIP shall also be developed and approved by the MPO/RPO.
-The modified conformity determination would then be based on the amended TIP conformity analysis and public involvement procedures consistent with the MPO/RPO region's PPP.
+The modified conformity determination should be based on the amended TIP conformity analysis and follow public involvement procedures consistent with the MPO/RPO region's PPP.
+Upon adoption of the revised conformity determination, air quality resolution and amended TIP, the MPO/RPO will then provide a formal request to PennDOT to submit the determination to FHWA/FTA for their review and approval.
+FHWA and FTA will coordinate with EPA to achieve concurrence and then subsequently issue a joint approval on the air quality conformity determination.